 Aidan Gold is a composer, conductor, percussionist, and music educator from Seattle, Washington.
 His music is widely varied, but focuses on interactivity, musical games, theatricality, characterization, and narrative / storytelling.
 He is fascinated with the idea of music as a social act – a game or ritual that we perform to allow us to communicate and connect with one another, defining, challenging, and expanding our individual and collective identities.

-Aidan is currently pursuing a DMA in Composition at the Juilliard School.
-He studies with Andrew Norman.
-Aidan has a Master of Music in Composition from the Thornton School of Music, as well as a Bachelor of Music in Composition and a Bachelor of Science in Computer Science from the University of Washington.
-Aidan’s past composition teachers and mentors include Nina Young, Frank Ticheli, and Huck Hodge.
-Aidan’s music has been played by the Seattle Symphony, the Juilliard Orchestra, the UW Wind Ensemble, the State Symphony Orchestra of Turkmenistan, the Student Symphony Orchestra of USC, the JACK Quartet, the Aizuri Quartet, the UCSB Ensemble for Contemporary Music, the UW Percussion/Modern Ensembles, the Talea Ensemble, the Inverted Space Ensemble, the Mivos Quartet, and others.
+Aidan has a DMA in Composition from the Juilliard School, a Master of Music in Composition from the Thornton School of Music, as well as a Bachelor of Music in Composition and a Bachelor of Science in Computer Science from the University of Washington.
+Aidan’s past composition teachers and mentors include Andrew Norman, Nina Young, Frank Ticheli, and Huck Hodge.
+Aidan’s music has been played by the Seattle Symphony, the Albany Symphony, the Juilliard Orchestra, the Chelsea Symphony, the State Symphony Orchestra of Turkmenistan, the Student Symphony Orchestra of USC, the JACK Quartet, the Aizuri Quartet, the Trillium Quartet, the Mivos Quartet, the MusicON Chamber Orchestra, the UCSB Ensemble for Contemporary Music, the UW Wind Ensemble, the UW Percussion/Modern Music Ensembles, the Talea Ensemble, the Inverted Space Ensemble, and others.

 Some of Aidan’s pieces include: Ripple the Ocean of Eyes, a interactive orchestra piece in which the orchestra must react in real time to decisions made by the conductor and by each other; I’m Actually Just Making Stuff Up, a musical game about finding out who is improvising and who isn’t; Hard Weather, a song cycle about the melting glaciers and the effect of climate change on the ecosystems and characters dependent on the glaciers in collaboration with the poet Erin Lynch; Transmission Fog, a live remote performance project that examines communication and the struggle to understand each other across barriers; We Play New Music Like It’s Old, a work where two actors/narrators comment on a performance until they gradually become the performance themselves; and A Musical Game of Musical Life, where performers journey through a board of prompts playing excerpts from their musical lives.

 Aidan is also a conductor, and is passionate about working closely with performers from many different backgrounds to explore and innovate methods of performance and connections between musicians.
-He was the assistant music director of the Student Symphony Orchestra of USC from 2020-2021, where he created and led a remote improvisatory ensemble that explored new methods of making music together live remotely.
-Aidan is the co-founder of the contemporary chamber collective Away From Keyboard, which specializes in ludic pieces and interactive musical experiences.
+He is the co-founder of the contemporary chamber collective Away From Keyboard, which specializes in ludic pieces and interactive musical experiences.
+Aidan was the assistant music director of the Student Symphony Orchestra of USC from 2020-2021, where he created and led a remote improvisatory ensemble that explored new methods of making music together live remotely.
+Aidan is also interested in how music works with other interactive artistic mediums.
+He wrote interactive music for Celeste: Strawberry Jam, a community mod for the game Celeste.

 Aidan also performs as a percussionist.
 He studied percussion with Bonnie Whiting at the University of Washington.
-He has performed with with the Student Symphony Orchestra of USC, Thornton Edge, UW Orchestra, the UW Wind Ensemble, the UW Percussion Ensemble, the UW Modern Ensemble, the Northwest Mahler Festival Orchestra, Seattle Metropolitan Chamber Orchestra, the Northwest Symphony Orchestra, and the Seattle Youth Symphony.
+He has performed with the Student Symphony Orchestra of USC, Thornton Edge, UW Orchestra, the UW Wind Ensemble, the UW Percussion Ensemble, the UW Modern Ensemble, the Northwest Mahler Festival Orchestra, Seattle Metropolitan Chamber Orchestra, the Northwest Symphony Orchestra, and the Seattle Youth Symphony.
 Aidan also was the Percussion Coach for the young percussionists in the Bellevue Youth Symphony.

 Aidan’s non-musical interests include Computer Science, Origami, and Orienteering.
 In his childhood he also was an avid mountain climber with his family, climbing Mt.
 Rainier in Washington when he was 7 years old, and visiting Everest Base Camp in a trip to the Himalayas when he was 8.
 Some of these trips serve as inspiration for his music, such as the piece Ladakhi Call, based on the landscape of Ladakh, an arid Himalayan region in North India where he and his family hiked during the summer of 2015.